This page describes my research on mathematical

 methods for controlling

 marine robots.
-It is a collaboration with Professor Fumin Zhang
+It includes faculty and undergraduate and graduate student research.
+It began as a collaboration with Professor Fumin Zhang

-from the Georgia Tech School of Electrical and Computer Engineering.
+from the Georgia Tech School of Electrical and Computer Engineering, and currently involves

 and real time experimental field work using actual marine robots.